cityssm/lottery-licence-manager/docs/admin-gettingStarted.md

 While this application can run on a high end server, that is by no means a requirement.
 Most user workstations are sufficient.

-## Step 1: Install Node.js and npm
+## Step 1: Install Node.js 14 or better and npm

 [Node.js](https://nodejs.org) is a JavaScript runtime environment.
 The Lottery Licence Manager is built to run on Node.js.